maniotrix/offline-ai-assistant/karna-python-backend/inference/omniparser/ANCHOR_BASED_MAIN_AREA_README.md

 detector = AnchorBasedMainAreaDetectorRuntime(
     model_name='resnet50',
     main_area_match_threshold=0.7,
-    anchor_match_threshold=0.8
+    anchor_match_threshold=0.8,
+    sliding_window_steps=5,
+    sliding_window_sizes=[0.4, 0.5, 0.6, 0.7, 0.8]
 )
 ```

 ### Detection Algorithm
-The detection process follows a two-tier approach:
+The detection process follows a multi-tier approach:

-1. **Direct Matching (Primary Method)**:
+1. **Sliding Window Matching (Primary Method)**:
+   - Generates candidate regions at multiple scales using a sliding window approach
+   - Creates candidate regions ranging from 40-80% of image size with overlapping steps
-   - Compares each stored main area reference with the current frame using visual embeddings
+   - Compares each region with stored reference patches using visual embeddings
-   - If a match is found with confidence >= 0.8, its bounding box is returned
+   - If a match is found with confidence >= 0.7, its bounding box is returned
+   - Refines the match using UI elements if needed
    - Fast and effective when visual content is similar

-2. **Anchor-based Reconstruction (Fallback Method)**:
+2. **Anchor-based Reconstruction (First Fallback)**:
-   - Used when direct matching fails or has low confidence
+   - Used when sliding window matching fails or has low confidence
    - Matches anchor points in the current frame using visual similarity
    - Applies both horizontal and vertical constraints from each matched anchor:
      - For horizontal: left/right constraints based on horizontal_relation